 Where should I plant my vegetable garden?

-Many vegetables require plenty of sunlight (think six to eight hours a day), regular watering and moist, well-drained soil.
+Many vegetables require plenty of sunlight (six to eight hours a day), regular watering and moist, well-drained soil.
 Planting your vegetable garden in an area that can provide all three will set you up for success in the future.

 Be sure to check back to see Part 2 of this post, which will include additional answers to frequently asked vegetable gardening questions!